Recommended cross-country ski trails in the Lake Louise area

 The avalanche zones on both trails are clearly marked.
 Keep in mind that tracks left by others do not mean that the trail is safe.

 Note: The teahouses are closed in winter.
-When trails begin to clear in May check the trail report for current conditions.
+When trails begin to clear in May, check the trail conditions for current information.
 Your safety is your responsibility.

 Saddleback Pass